dotslashbin/gatehub/README.md

 ## Gatehub
 This project was created for demo purposes only.
-It is a ReactJS based application that display's a github user's repositories and organizations
+It is a ReactJS based application that display's a github user's repositories and organizations.<br />

+You can find this running here https://gatehub.herokuapp.com

 ## What I used here
 ReactJs - base